 2. Building And Pest Reports

-Although Building & Pest reports are technically optional, I consider them an almost mandatory cost when buying a house.
-And here’s why.
+Although Building & Pest reports are technically optional, we consider them an almost mandatory cost when buying a house.

 These reports look at the building’s structural soundness and check for pests — to make sure your property is free of those nasty pests like termites or white ants.